atucom/Responder/README.txt

 ============

-This tool is first an LLMNR and NBT-NS responder, it will answer to *specific* NBT-NS (NetBIOS Name Service) queries based on their name suffix (see: http://support.microsoft.com/kb/163409).
-By default, the tool will only answers to File Server Service request, which is for SMB.
+This tool is first an LLMNR and NBT-NS responder, it will answer to *specific* NBT-NS (NetBIOS Name Service) queries based on their suffix name (see: http://support.microsoft.com/kb/163409).
+By default, the tool will only answer to File Server Service requests, which is for SMB.
 The concept behind this, is to target our answers, and be stealthier on the network.
 This also helps to ensure that we don't break legitimate NBT-NS behavior.